 The Creator who curves the skies with brilliance and slices the night with sparkling stars.

 The King who numbers the hair on my head and knows the secrets of my heart.

-This God, who is majestic and powerful, yet gentle and humble, invites me into the depths of who He is, and out of those depths, my whole being rises to find meaning, direction, purpose, flow.This God, who is majestic and powerful, yet gentle and humble, invites us into the depths of who He is and out of those depths, our whole being rises to find meaning, purpose, flow #marriage #2020
+This God, who is majestic and powerful, yet gentle, invites me into the depths of who He is, and out of those depths, my whole being rises to find meaning, direction, purpose, flow.This God, who is majestic and powerful, yet gentle and humble, invites us into the depths of who He is and out of those depths, our whole being rises to find meaning, purpose, flow #marriage #2020

 When I focus on my burdens – my small circle – using my abilities and margins and very limited inward compass, as the ruler for what God might want to do in my life tomorrow, I am restricted.

 But when, with the help of His Spirit, I seek to cultivate an Outside->In perspective, I don’t worry about the cyclone of moving parts inside my circle, because